BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

 instead of running them concurrently.
 Then we will see what needs to be modified when all the stages run concurrently.

-Following all good books in processor design (Patterson, Harris...) we will start with a super classical design with 5 stages:
+Following all good books in processor design (Patterson & Hennessy, Harris & Harris) we will start with a super classical design with 5 stages:

 | acronym | long name            | description                           |